-Upon payment, you will be emailed a 15-day temporary parking permit than can be printed out and used until the permanent parking permit arrives at your home in 5 to 7 days.
+Upon payment, you will be emailed a 15-day temporary parking permit than can be printed out and used until the permanent parking permit arrives at your home in two to three business days.
 Your permit is valid at any campus parking lot in the district.
+Daily parking permits may be purchased at www.mycampuspermit.com.